MANUAL LYMPH DRAINAGE

 Chronic Fatigue Syndrome – the treatment is very relaxing and can help relieve symptoms of CFS

-What to Expect in Your MLD Session
+What to Expect from Your Lymphatic Massage Therapist

 Who Should NOT Receive MLD?